Leo-Aqua/Leogotou-source/README.md

 This popup opens a other child popup with th same code.

-All windows refresh themselves to duplicate the popup.
+All windows refresh themselves to duplicate the popups.

 all of the windows have a css part wich make the cursor invisible.